 6. You always know the upcoming theatrical releases in chronological order.

 Whenever the topic of new movies comes up, your mind goes straight to Disney’s upcoming live-action remakes and the second (or fourth) installments of a PIXAR franchise (Toy Story, Incredibles, Cars).
-You also know that rumors about a Frozen 2.0 aren’t rumors.

 5. Your furry friends don Mickey collars.